mikemwai/codelabs/README.md

 ## Usage

-1. Run main.py to process the data.
+1. Run `main.py` to process the data.
-2. Check the generated files in the "output" folder in the root directory.
+2. Check the generated files in the `output` folder in the root directory.

 ## Contributing